• Art magazine

 Graffiti as protest

-In many cases, graffiti art can also be used as a visual element to maintain the culture of a certain community.
-It can be a way to preserve the traditions and values of a certain group.
+In many cases, graffiti art can also be used as a visual element to preserve the culture of a particular community.
+It can be a way to maintain the traditions and values of a specific group.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.